Blog post by Marco Altini.

 The sweet spot is somewhere in between, as reducing training too much will eventually lead to "much readiness" but with decreased fitness level.
 Thus, these plots should be looked at together as no single plot provides the full picture.

 What about injury risk?
-Recent work (Gabbett et al.) found that the ratio between chronic and acute training load is one of the best predictors of injury.
+Recent work (Gabbett et al., check out this article for a comprehensive analysis by Tim) found that the ratio between chronic and acute training load is one of the best predictors of injury.
 Intuitively, this means that you should not load too much if you are not used to certain training loads.

 What about HRV?

 As we provide more information, sometime it can be challenging to put all the pieces together and decide what to do.
 Where does the readiness to perform plot stand with respect to our daily advice and HRV trends?

 We believe that a combined approach is best.
 Making daily adjustments following the daily advice, as well as bigger changes based on long term trends (e.g. postponing an intense training block when your HRV trend is going down in a non-trivial way) should help optimizing your workouts and keeping your readiness to perform & injury risk in the sweet spot.

 Adding to the usual tools the ability to look at fitness and fatigue, as well as readiness to perform and injury risk, can help you making some additional adjustments in terms of the training load you can handle at a given time, and provide valuable data to better understand the big picture.

 For example, while your body might have recovered, physiologically speaking, from a previous intense workout, other factors also play a role.
 Muscle fatigue is one of the factors that cannot be captured using only HRV, and looking at both your HR/HRV data and your training load data and readiness to perform can provide a more comprehensive view of the current situation.
 Similarly, looking only at your training load data (fitness, fatigue & readiness) fails to take into account your physiological responses to such training load.